SilkRose/Pony/stories/scrap-story/scrap-story.md

 *Secure the trailer tongue: check.*

-[I SHALL WRITE MY COMMENTS IN THIS WAY SO AS TO PRESERVE RELATIVE TEXTUAL LOCALITY AND THEREFORE ATTRIBUTABILITY THEREOF.
-HERE, I HAVE REWORDED THE ITEMS ON THE CHECKLIST BECAUSE IT WOULD BE HIGHLY UNUSUAL FOR SOMEONE TO STRUCTURE THEIR CHECKLIST AS A SERIES OF PERFECTIVES INSTEAD OF IMPERATIVES.
-A VIABLE ALTERNATIVE TO IMPERATIVES IS A PATTERN OF THE FORM "HARNESS: SECURED."
-THIS WOULD PERHAPS BE CLOSER TO YOUR ORIGINAL WORDING.]

 The rust-colored unicorn took off at a slow trot.
-Two hoofmade wagons followed behind her: one for holding scrap metal, and the other for holding [IT WOULD BE LEGAL TO OMIT THE REPEATING VERB AFTER ITS FIRST OCCURRENCE SO LONG AS INTELLIGBILITY IS NOT IMPAIRED.
-THIS IS CALLED ELLIPSIS.
-DO IT IF YOU THINK IT AESTHETICALLY SUPERIOR.] specialty metal and good finds.
+Two hoofmade wagons followed behind her: one for holding scrap metal, and the other for holding specialty metal and good finds.
 Unlike the typical wagons you saw around Ponyville, these were wider and longer.
 The bed of such a wagon sat lower to the ground for stability, while the walls were higher for holding more metal.
 Each one had a tailgate for easily loading up heavier objects when needed.
 The second wagon was tethered to the first, and the first one had a box for spare parts and tools nailed to the front, just above the tongue.

 Her journey started on the outskirts of Ponyville, where she would go to Sweet Apple Acres first.
 The Apple family were always great friends to her.
 They had given her a lot of metal over the years, and she helped them whenever they needed it, not that they asked much.
 Last week, they had told her to come back next week as they'd have something heavy for her.
 While they didn't say what it was, she wasn't one to turn down free metal.

 She made it to the first turn on her route, the dirt path that Sweet Apple Acres was on.
 She passed by countless apple trees as the wind blew her messy dark brown mane around.
 Her light blue eyes scanned the trees as she passed.
 No Rainbow Dash in sight.

 Making it to the entrance, she trotted down the path that led to the family's barn.
 She stopped at the door and used her magic to chock the wheels on her wagon.
 The ground she was parked on was sloped.
 With her unhooking herself from the wagons, she needed something to keep them from rolling away.
-[IN LIGHT OF THE GROUND BEING SLOPED, THIS SENTENCE COULD BE REMOVED.
-IT MAY ALSO BE RETAINED WITH LITTLE TO NO HARM, WHICH IS THE REASON FOR MY RETAINING IT.
-FINAL CHOICE IS YOURS.]

 She hollered for one of them.
 "Applejack!
 Big Mac!"

 A few minutes later, Applejack stepped out of their family house and made her way over to the barn.
 "Hello there, Oxide.
 I take it, you're here for the metal we've promised?"
-[IT WOULD BE PERMISSIBLE, IF LESS STRICTLY OBEDIENT TO THE RULES OF PUNCTUATION, TO OMIT THE COMMA AFTER THE INTRODUCTORY CLAUSE, AS YOU HAVE DONE; ITS INCLUSION IS MY PERSONAL PREFERENCE.
-REVERT IF YOU SO CHOOSE.]

 "Yes, ma'am," Oxide nodded.